yuan-kuan/zasa/README.md

 3. [Ramda Guide](https://randycoulman.com/blog/categories/thinking-in-ramda/).

 There are a few js libraries for functional programming, the weapon of choice here is Ramda.
-Although this architecture favours Professor Frisby's "dot-chainning" method over Ramda's `.pipe` and `.compose` for function chains, this codebase still use a lot of Ramda.
+Although this project's architecture favours Professor Frisby's "dot-chainning" method over Ramda's `.pipe` and `.compose` for function chains, this codebase still use a lot of Ramda.

 ## Architecture Decisions